Marsheaux: History

-As well as recording original material, Marsheaux also remixed existing tracks of artists such as Moby, Depeche Mode, Sakis Rouvas, Gwen Stefani and Hurts.
+As well as recording original material, Marsheaux also remixed existing tracks of artists such as Depeche Mode, Moby, Sakis Rouvas, Gwen Stefani and Hurts.
 In 2008, Marsheaux recorded a version of the song "She's Leaving" by OMD.
 They also issued the limited 7" vinyl "Ghost", which included the B-side "Bizarre Love Duo".

 In July 2009, the band released their third album, Lumineux Noir, at Undo Records/Out of Line.
 The album was issued in two versions: the Standard edition with 13 tracks and the Limited edition that included a bonus disc with remixes and a new song.
 According to the Side-Line magazine, it did not "bring an evolution in sound, but shows a growing maturity in songwriting and production".
 It is reminiscent of 1980s synthpop with tracks that have been compared to Ladytron, The Chemical Brothers and Client.
 Two singles supported the album: "Breakthrough" and "Summer".

 In May 2011, Marsheaux released a new song, "Can You Stop Me?".
 In May 2012, the band issued the compilation of mostly unreleased material and rare songs, E-Bay Queen is Dead.
 A fourth album, Inhale, followed in 2013, along with a compilation drawn from all four studio albums, Odyssey.

 In 2015, Marsheaux released their fifth studio album A Broken Frame, a cover album of Depeche Mode's 1982 LP of the same name.
 It has been seen as faithful to the original but with an updated sound, including some darker and slower interpretations of tracks like "The Meaning of Love" and "A Photograph of You" as well as a trip-hop version of "Shouldn’t Have Done That".

 In May 2016, Marsheaux released a new single "Safe Tonight", that includes original and extended versions of the song and remixes by Nikonn and Fotonovela.
 This single is from their sixth studio album Ath.Lon, released on 16 June 2016.